 Intended learning outcomes: Present flexibility, agility and different aspects thereof.
 Differentiate between short, medium and long-term potentials developed by agile companies.
 Describe various enabling information technologies allowing worldwide running order coordination.

-Intended learning outcomes: Produce an overview on terms such as cyber-physical system, Industry 4.0, smart sensor, internet of things (IoT), big data.
+Intended learning outcomes: Produce an overview on terms such as intelligent supply chain, cyber-physical system, Industry 4.0, smart sensor, internet of things (IoT), digital twin, big data.
 Disclose the potentials of additive manufacturing (3D printing) and personalized medication.